nongnoochr/covid-buddy/README.md

 ## Instructions:

+**IMPORTANT**: Before running the app, you will need to update `./client/src/services/HCLSDKService.js` to use a valid HealthcareLocator's `apiKey` in order to enable the **Find Healthcare Providers** feature.

+To obtain a HealthcareLocator's apiKey, you can create your free HCL SDK account [here](https://www.healthcarelocator.com/en/pricing)

 #### Start App in Production mode - NodeJS

 Use the following command to start a server to run this app in a production mode (using the build app)